peteroupc/html3dutil/doc/MeshBuffer.md

 <a name='MeshBuffer'></a>
 ### new MeshBuffer()

+**Deprecated: It is planned to render this class obsolete and rely on three.js's BufferGeometry.**

 A geometric mesh in the form of buffer objects.
 A mesh buffer is made up of one or more <a href="BufferAccessor.md">vertex attribute objects</a>, and an optional array of vertex indices.
 Each vertex attribute object contains